Organic Cane Ethanol*

 Fair Trade IBD

-Fair Trade IBD guarantees organic farming and good working conditions for the farmers and stimulates a fair price for farmers.
+Fair Trade IBD guarantees organic farming and good working conditions for the farmers, and stimulates a fair price for the farmers.
 Fair Trade IBD is about improving the living conditions of small farmers and increasing self-reliance.
 For example, attention is paid to the land rights of the indigenous population.

 There are numerous other critical criteria required for IBD-certified farms and companies.
 For example, it is expected that certified enterprises promote environmental conservation and the sustainable management of natural resources.